raphaelvsproj/trying/README.md

-# README

-# ENG:
-# All the activities uploaded here were made during the Econometrics Laboratory course, ministered by teacher Rafael Terra at Brasilia University (Universidade de Brasilia - UnB).
+All the activities uploaded here were made during the Econometrics Laboratory course, ministered by teacher Rafael Terra at Brasilia University (Universidade de Brasilia - UnB).

-# Date: August/2023 to December/2023.
+Date: August/2023 to December/2023.